The page has been translated by Gen AI.

 Resource IDUnique resource ID in the service

-CreatorUser who created the service
+constructorUser who created the service

-Creation timeService creation time
+Creation date and timeService creation date and time

-EditorUser who edited the service information
+editorUser who edited the service information

 Server nameServer name

-• If you need to change the Lock attribute value, click the Edit button to set
+• If you need to change the Lock attribute value, click the Edit button to set it

 Keypair nameServer authentication information set by the user

-Planned ComputeResource status with Planned Compute set
+Planned ComputeResource status with Planned Compute configured

-NetworkNetwork information of GPU Server
+NetworkNetwork information of the GPU Server

-• You can select a different Local Subnet within the same VPC
+• You can select a different local Subnet within the same VPC

 • Volume ID, Volume Name, Type, Capacity, Connection Info, Category, Delete on termination, Status